gander-social/gander-social-atproto/packages/internal/handle-resolver/README.md

 - `AtprotoHandleResolver` This implements the official ATPROTO handle resolution algorithm (and requires a DNS resolver).
-- `AppViewHandleResolver` This uses HTTP requests to the Bluesky AppView (bsky.app) to provide handle resolution.
+- `AppViewHandleResolver` This uses HTTP requests to the Gander AppView (gndr.app) to provide handle resolution.

 ## Usage